 So, why NOT?
-It is time you armed yourself with PMI ACP for which PMI ACP Study guide becomes essential tool for you!
+It is time you armed yourself with PMI ACP for which PMI ACP Study plan becomes essential tool for you!

 Now, comes the big question!
 Can anyone go for ACP certification?
 Who will it benefit?
 What kind of prior experience and knowledge is needed?

 Let us look at answers to these questions:

 - Are you working in a company that imbibes agile methodology?

 - Are you part of a close knit team that is working on a project using agile principles?